jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   - the terminal shows a list of :ref:`attributes<AttributeError>` and :ref:`methods<functions>` of a string_
   - `unittest.TestCase.maxDiff`_ sets a limit on the number of characters the terminal shows for a difference between two objects.
 There is no limit when it is set to :ref:`None`

-* I copy and paste the values from the terminal into the test, remove extra characters
+* I copy and paste the values from the terminal into the test, and remove the extra characters ``'E       -  '`` using find and replace

   ..
 NOTE::